 - Investment Manager (private equity company in Prague)

 - Director, Regional Sector Research (Emirates NBD Global Markets and Treasury Department in Dubai)

-- A first or good 2:1 honours degree (or equivalent) in economics or an appropriate quantitative subject (such as engineering, computer science or maths), which includes modules in microeconomics, macroeconomics and econometrics.
+Typically, a 1st or 2:1 Honours degree (or its international equivalent) in either economics or an appropriate quantitative subject (such as engineering, computer science, mathematics or physics).

-- You are expected to have obtained marks consistently in the range of a 2.1 or first (or equivalent) in at least five quantitative units such as: calculus, linear algebra, data analysis, game theory, operational research, probability, statistics, microeconomics, econometrics or financial engineering.
-Some of these modules should have been taken in your final two years of study.
+You are expected to have obtained marks in the range of a 1st or 2:1 (or equivalent) in at least five units/modules, comprising microeconomics and econometrics (or statistics), and three other quantitative units such as macroeconomics, calculus, matrix algebra, data analysis, game theory, operational research, probability, or financial engineering.
+These modules should preferably have been taken in your final two years of study.

 English Language requirements